 Goat yogurt is the general recommendation for children who were dairy free before starting SCD and for those with autism.
 We endorse the goat yogurt as the official SCD diet protocol for those on this list.*

 * There are some ASD children are able to tolerate COW yogurt.
 Cow yogurt should be introduced very, very slowly.
 If you opt for cow yogurt and get bad results, remember this is your personal decision and your responsibility.
 Should you opt for cow yogurt, please be sure to mention that you were not using the recommended type of dairy when describing any problems at all on the list or to others.
 One of the most common concerns of those making the transition from other diets regards the optional use of dairy.
 It is critically important to familiarize yourself with the information above.
 Remember, we only advocate well tolerated, digestible dairy yogurt that has been treated to foster growth of the beneficial bacteria and eliminate lactose.
 SCD yogurt plays an important role in the process of healing a damaged gut.

 Once yogurt is tolerated, one to three cups a day may be given.

 We advise all parents who have children with milk sensitivity or autism to avoid the Dry Curd Cheese for a very long time because it is usually made from cows' milk.
-There is another important reason for avoiding this food.
-Click here to read why the DCCC is the worse SCD food for children who have a reaction to casein.

 THE ENHANCED VERSION OF SCD